Ratcliffe-on-Soar Power Station: Environmental performance

-In response to the 2021 United Kingdom natural gas supplier crisis, the decommissioning of one of the station's 500 megawatt units in September 2022 has been delayed to prevent UK blackouts.

 Environmental protests

 On 10 April 2007, eleven environmental activists from a group called Eastside Climate Action were arrested after they entered the power station and climbed onto equipment in order to draw attention to greenhouse gas emissions from coal-fired power stations, when E.ON UK was proposing to build more.

-In 2009, the station was the intended target of protestors when, in the early hours of 14 April, police arrested 114 people at Iona School who were planning to disrupt the running of the power plant.
+In 2009, the station was the intended target of protesters when, in the early hours of 14 April, police arrested 114 people at Iona School who were planning to disrupt the running of the power plant.
 Those arrested were not charged and soon released on bail.
 Later, 26 of those arrested were charged with conspiracy to commit aggravated trespass, a charge that carries a maximum six months sentence.
 Twenty of these activists, having admitted that they planned to break into the power station, were found guilty of conspiracy to commit aggravated trespass.
-When sentencing 18 of these protesters, in December 2010, the judge called them '...decent men and women...' and handed out community orders with only two having to pay reduced expenses.
+When sentencing 18 of these protesters, in December 2010, the judge called them "...decent men and women..." and handed out community orders with only two having to pay reduced expenses.
 The charge against the six pleading not guilty was dropped when it was revealed that Mark Kennedy of the Metropolitan Police had been working as an undercover infiltrator for the National Public Order Intelligence Unit and had played a significant role in organising the action.
-Additionally, recordings made by Kennedy should have been made available to the Crown Prosecution Service and the defence team, in accordance with the Criminal Procedure and Investigations Act 1996.
+Additionally, recordings made by Kennedy should have been made available to the Crown Prosecution Service and the defence team.
 Following these revelations the 20 convicted activists appealed, and their convictions have since been quashed.

 Between 17 and 18 October 2009, protesters from Climate Camp, Climate Rush and Plane Stupid, took part in The Great Climate Swoop at the site.
 The police arrested 10 people before the protest began on suspicion of conspiracy to cause criminal damage.
 Some 1,000 people took part, and during the first day groups of up to several hundred people pulled down security fencing at a number of points around the plant.
 Fifty-six arrests were made during the protest and a number of people were injured, including a policeman, who was airlifted to hospital but later discharged.